dsavickij/unicorn-microservice-platform/README.md

 ![unicorn](http://image-cdn.neatoshop.com/styleimg/66894/none/sand/default/371163-19;1512063557i.jpg)

-# unicorn-project-microservices
+# unicorn-microservice-platform
-Implementation of microservice architecture with common components, required for every microservice for its operations, concentrated in separate projects and consumed as nuget packages.
-The project puts emphasis on making the development of new microservices as fast as possible and it achieves that by pushing many components (authentication, data validation, inter-service communication, enforcement of vertical slice architectural style on microservice, etc.) out of concerns of the team working on new microservice.
+Unicorn is a platform for development of microservices.
+The platform consists of shared components for infrastructure and platform-wide common parts, ensuring that no microservice will ever need to 'invent' them again.
+This separation of concerns allows to focus on development of the features in microservice, thus speeding up the overall process.

+Unicorn platform shared components include authentication, input data validation, configuration, inter-service communication and enforcement of vertical slice architectural style.

 The project is based on .NET 6.0 and is in constant development.